Briggsc28/briggsc28.github.io/_posts/2016-03-21-Angular-2-101-Angular-CLI.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

 Although currently in beta, Angular 2 is shaping up as a great platform for building mobile and desktop web applications.
-But currently, there is a mountain of boilerplate code, between writing your Components, Directives, Pipes & Services.

-In this session, Chris Briggs will save you from repetitive boilerplate code, effortlessly by exploring Angular-CLI, the prototype CLI for Angular 2!
+But currently, there is a mountain of boilerplate code, between writing your Components, Directives, Pipes & Services.<br><br>In this session, Chris Briggs will save you from repetitive boilerplate code, effortlessly by exploring Angular-CLI, the prototype CLI for Angular 2!

-##Upcoming presentations!
+## Upcoming presentations!

 * Angular Hack Day
   * [Upcoming : 09/04/2016 - Melbourne, Australia](http://angularhackday.com/melbourne/)